 Whilst some have called the Castigators overly aggressive, narrow-minded, or bigoted, none can deny the fervour with which they go about their tasks.
 The Castigators have influential allies that allow them to continue unmolested; some traditional and puritan Inquisitors have gone so far as to openly applaud the Castigators, seeing their actions as those of the truly faithful.
 The chapter has worked in concert with puritan elements of the Emperor's Inquisition on several occasions throughout its history.
 It is not uncommon for such Inquisitors to work with militant cults in the Imperium such as the Redemptionists to create frenzied mobs and stir up hatred, intolerance and xenophobia amongst planetary populations.
 These beliefs are similar to those of the Castigators, and this has lead to them aiding such cults at the urging of an Inquisitor.

 In memory of their auspicious founding, every fourteen years those companies not currently engaged in battle meet at the Sanctuary.
 Battle-brothers, comrades and friends are allowed to meet and honour their success together.
 Great trophies are brought back to the fortress monastery and relics are paraded in front of the assembled marines.
 Each and every dreadnought in the chapter is awoken and great prayer services are held to honour the fallen, to remember the great moments of the chapter's history and to reaffirm oaths of loyalty, piety and faith.
-Captured banners are paraded, the heads of defeated foes exhibited and the manner of their capture and defeat recalled with grim detail.
 The ceremonies last for fourteen days and then the chapter disperses once more to where they are needed to continue the protection of the Imperium of Man.
 Neophytes inducted into the chapter during this two-week period are seen as blessed and are usually predicted to become great warriors.Gene-seed

-ears uncounted of rigorous gene-screening practices have inculcated an obsession for genetic purity within the Castigators.
-Having descended from the Black Consuls, the Brothers of the Chapter take pride in the fact that they can trace their genetic lineage back to Roboute Guilliman of the Ultramarines.
-The Ultramarines themselves are renowned for possessing the purest of all loyalist legions' gene-seeds, and that purity has been inherited by their successors.
+The Castigators are able to trace their lineage back to Roboute Guilliman of the Ultramarines.
+The Ultramarines are renowned for possessing the purest of all loyalist legions' gene-seeds, and that purity has been passed on to their successors.

-The Castigators' Apothecaries demand absolute and total excellence in maintaining that purity.
-The Apothecarion ensures that only the strongest and healthiest of Losanco Secundus' populace are selected to become marines.
+The Castigators' Apothecaries demand absolute and total excellence in ensuring this purity is maintained.
+Great stead is placed on health and purity, and the Apothecarion makes sure that only the strongest and healthiest of Losanco Secundus' populace are selected to become marines.
 The trials for neophytes are particularly stringent, and the Apothecaries take great care to ensure that the gene-seed does not develop flaws or mutate in any way.
-Any neophytes that exhibit signs of mutation are dissected as subjects of study in an attempt to determine what went wrong.
+Any neophytes that exhibit signs of mutation are usually inducted as serfs or dissected as subjects of study in an attempt to determine what went wrong.
 Progenoid glands extracted from dead marines may not be implanted if there is any suggestion that they may be tainted.